Martin-Stuwe/Chess/README.md

 To move a chess figure: a2-a3

-Only small letters for the letter region are valid.
+Only small letters from a to h for the letter region are valid.

 And numbers from 1 to 8 for the numbers region.